RBhupi/Sage-QuickRef/README.md

 Steps for working with a USB serial device

 1. First, you need to confirm which computing unit the USB device is connected to, RPi or nxcore.
-2. Then, you tell the edge scheduler to schedule the plugin on the computing unit with the USB device by adding the `--selector` and `--privileged` options to the `pluginctl`  command during testing and specifying the same in the `job.yaml` for scheduling.
+2. Then, you tell the edge scheduler to schedule the plugin on the computing unit with the USB device by adding the `--selector` and `--privileged` options to the `pluginctl`  command during testing and specifying the same in the **job.yaml** for scheduling.
 3. To test the plugin on _nxcore_, which has the USB device, use the command `sudo pluginctl run -n testname --selector zone=core --privileged 10.31.81.1:5000/local/plugin-name`.
 4. The `--selector` and `--privileged` attributes should be added to the _pluginSpec_ in the job submission script as shown in the example YAML code.
-5. You can check which computing unit is being used by the edge scheduler by running the kubectl describe pod command and checking the output.
+5. You can check which computing unit is being used by the edge scheduler by running the `kubectl describe pod` command and checking the output.

-:warning: Re/Check that you are using correct USB port for the device if getting empty output or _folder not found_ error.
+:warning: Re/Check that you are using the correct USB port for the device if getting empty output or _folder not found_ error.

 ### 2. Check if it worked